iGEM-Vilnius/Bioinformatics/Fusion_PyMOL/README.md

 # Fusion PyMOL
-This directory contains several tools to use for fusion protein processing.
+This directory contains a library that is created to use for fusion protein processing.

 ## Prerequisites

 Download and install [PyMOL](https://pymol.org/2/?#download) in your system.
-The tools were tested on MacOS Big Sur 11.1, yet these scripts should work on Linux systems as well.
+The tools were tested on MacOS Big Sur 11.1, yet these functions should work on Linux systems as well.

 ## Usage